marian-kadanka/wp-from-email/readme.txt

 == Installation ==

 1. Go to Plugins > Add New > Search
-2. Type WP Change From Email in the search box and hit Enter
+2. Type Change From Email in the search box and hit Enter
 3. Click on the button Install and then activate the plugin

 = Manual Installation =